 Social distancing is one of the key ways of limiting the spread of the COVID-19 coronavirus, which means everyone who can be working from home (WFH) should – and at Longtail UX, that means everyone.
 While most have worked from home from time to time before, for most of us, we haven’t had to work from home for a continued length of time and/or with the added “fun” of our family around us.
 This will likely be a process of trial and error.

 There are currently many resources available on this topic.
-We have been trawling through these, see below for a list of top tips we have found most useful.
+We have been trawling through these; see below for a list of top working from home tips we found to be most useful.

 Communicate, communicate, communicate: